Years of experience within the industry

 Sales Channel Diversification

 The Covid-19 pandemic led to a change in the way in which consumers shop for groceries.
 Digital/e-commerce delivery platforms and curbside pickup gained tremendous momentum in the past 18 months, and it appears the elevated use of these platforms is here to stay.
+The meal delivery service has continued to grow throughout the years; however, with delivery fees adding to the grocery bill, some consumers have turned back to picking up their order in person.

 A Global Perspective on Inflation and Food Trends